Frequently asked questions about the baumbad irrigation bag

 play video

-We therefore recommend 75 liters (one full bag) or 150 liters (two full bags) per watering.
+We therefore recommend at least 75 liters (one full bag) but better still 150 liters (two full bags) per watering session.
+For larger trees (and the use of several tree bags), all tree bags should be filled at least once.

 play video

-Every tree stores water - in the leaves, branches, trunk and roots.
-This is similar to living beings.
-When these reservoirs are full, the plants can survive for a long time without additional water.
-When a tree's stores are depleted, the first sign of this is usually the leaves, which droop.
-If you have the opportunity, the tree should be additionally supported or watered from this point at the latest.
+Every tree is a living thing and stores water - in the leaves, branches, trunk and roots.
+This is similar to living things.
+When these reservoirs are full, the plants can survive for a longer period of time without additional water.
+When a tree's storage tanks are emptying, the first sign it usually shows is through the leaves and letting them hang.
+If you have the opportunity, the tree should be given additional support or watering from this point at the latest.

 You still have questions?